 2. Anne Franks House This is such an important part of history and if you have read the book you would definitely want to make your way here.
-If you want to get tickets, I highly suggest you book as soon as possible.
-Tickets sell fast like hot pancakes, from even months in advance people book their tickets.
+If you want to get tickets, I highly suggest that you book as soon as possible.
+Tickets sell fast like hot pancakes!
+From weeks to even months in advance people book their tickets.
 Cost = €10

 3. Canal cruise This was a lovely way to see the city, enjoy the views and learn a bit of history.
 Cost = £12

 - Canal Cruise and Heineken Experience